-At the Bookstore at Hooligan Rock, in the Safeway shopping center on Donner Pass Rd. before you get to downtown Truckee, you will find a fine section of books focused on the Truckee-Donner-Lake Tahoe area.
+At the Bookshelf at Hooligan Rock at 11310 Donner Pass Rd. before you get to downtown Truckee, you will find a fine selection of local books.

-Stewart's books: Ordeal by Hunger (Donner party), Donner Pass, Names on the Land - A Historical Account of Place-Naming in the United States, The California Trail, Storm, Fire, U.S. 40, Earth Abides, and more.
+\\Stewart's books: Ordeal by Hunger (Donner party), Donner Pass, Names on the Land - A Historical Account of Place-Naming in the United States, The California Trail, Storm, Fire, U.S. 40, Earth Abides, and more.